tsdev/spinw/docs/source/01_features.md

 ### Magnetic structures

-* definition of magnetic structures using complex magnetisation vectors
+* definition of magnetic structures using complex magnetization vectors
 * representation of incommensurate structures using rotating frame coordinate system
 * generation of magnetic structures on a magnetic supercell
 * 3D visualization of magnetic structures